-At the same time, DNEP provides an opportunity for students to learn by tackling complex, real world problems in an environment where there is a commitment to learning and room for reflection.
-Students develop real-world experience, learn how to think critically, act strategically, and work in a team, and practice managing client relationships and working in a diverse setting.
-DNEP aims to foster a life-long connection with community engagement, particularly within the city of Detroit.
+Through DNEP, UM students apply skills learned in the classroom to challenging, real-life problems facing small businesses and entrepreneurs.
+Students learn how to think critically, act strategically, work in a team, and practice managing client relationships.
+DNEP aims to foster a life-long connection with community engagement, particularly with the City of Detroit.

 Small businesses receive free business, legal, and/or design consulting work that can help grow their venture, and are able to build lasting connections with the University of Michigan research and entrepreneurial networks.

 An interdisciplinary team of faculty across the University provide guidance and direction for DNEP.
 DNEP sits under UM’s Center for Finance, Law and Policy, and is housed at the University of Michigan Detroit Center.